What is a signal?

 Note: the SIGTERM signal is sent if no signal is specified.

-There is a variant of this command called pkill which allows to specify a pattern to match against
+There is a variant of this command called pkill, which allows you to specify a pattern to match against

 the process name.